genny-project/alyson-v7/README.md

 - LNK_ASK: Indicates that the child is an **Question Sets**.
 - **LNK_LAYOUT**: Indicates the child is a **Legacy Layout**.
 This allows backwards compatibility with the previous layouts.

+***Important:*** *While Themes are linked to Frames, they aren't actually applied to Frames directy, but instead are applied to a specific Panel based on the value of the Link.*

 The **Panel** the child will be linked to is defined by the `linkValue` field.
 The valid values are **NORTH**, **SOUTH**, **EAST**, **WEST**, and **CENTRE**.

 #### Link Structure